wolfegit/WordleDiviner/README.md

    3. Letters cannot appear in bothe Yellow and Grey
    4. Green and Yellow cannot have conflicting letter positions

+`
       Example:

-      `Green = PL..E `

-      `━━━━━━━━╋╋━━╋ `
+      Green  = P...E
+      Yellow = C...D

-      `Yellow= CA..D `
+`
-5. As you type-in letters for each color, the result changes dynamically
+5. As you type-in letters for each color, the results changes dynamically

-6. Plurals and 3rd person conjugation.
+6. Plurals and 3rd person verb conjugation.
 The Wordle game filters these out when generating a random word, so avoid them when guessing from the Results list:

    1. Avoid guessing plural words (e.g. FACES)